Not fussed on funeral flowers? Here are some other ideas for a fitting funeral tribute

 Be creative with crafts

 If there was a particular craft your family member or friend loved you can include aspects of this as a tribute to them.
-We have had handmade paintings and baskets and cotton scarves woven into a wicker coffin.
+We have had handmade paintings, woven baskets and cotton scarves woven into a willow coffin.
 We have seen tools and mementoes from games, and had a personal send-off with a favourite newspaper and crossword.

 Can hobbies help?